 How to use them

 In interpreting all of these studies, we have found two very important facts.
-The problems outlined are always the result of overuse of alcoholic mouthwash.
+The problems outlined are always the result of the overuse of alcoholic mouthwash.
 This should be no surprise; we are talking about an abrasive chemical substance that was used many times a day excessively.

-Instead of using alcohol based mouthwash excessively, do these instead; get some mouthwash that is alcohol free but effective, and use it twice a day.
-Once in the morning, and once at night, directly after you floss and brush, to get to all of the hard to reach areas, and to wash out any of the plaque and tartar that may have been loosened but not quite removed.
+Instead of using alcohol-based mouthwash excessively, do these instead; get some mouthwash that is alcohol-free but effective, and use it twice a day.
+Once in the morning, and once at night, directly after you floss and brush, to get to all of the hard-to-reach areas, and to wash out any of the plaque and tartar that may have been loosened but not quite removed.
 This should not dry out your mouth, hurt your gums or cause oral cancer.